deepakraj-dj/Cloud-Engineer/powershell/README.md

 4. Apply the settings and run the script

 ## Notes
-- Ensure you have the necessary permissions.
+- Ensure the script is safe before providing admin priviledge.
 - Adjust script parameters as needed.